 Routine Dependency

-• Men on the autism spectrum often display a strong preference for routine and may become distressed when routines are disrupted.
+• Men on the autism spectrum often prefer repeated structure and become anxious when that structure is broken.

 Overlapping Autism Symptoms Adult Women and Men